PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 3 days are observed, then checks to confirm that, for each target area, 8 or fewer observations are made.
-If both of these conditions are met, this strategy attempts to insert the missing observations as blank entries in the part of the day that appeaer to be missing them.
+If both of these conditions are met, this strategy attempts to insert the missing observations as blank entries in the parts of the day that appear to be missing them.

-When executing this script, the user may choose to use all data, or only data that have passed QA.
-It is generally suggested to only use data that have passed QA.
+## Subset to OK data

+The below steps assume that complete data are being used.
+Data that did not pass QA are not utilized in the rest of the preperation or analysis.

 ## Caclulated time of day variables